electricimp/Salesforce/examples/OAuth2_SmartRefrigerator/README.md

 2019-07-26T23:50:15.798 +00:00	[Agent]	[OAuth2DeviceFlow] Polling: authorization_pending
 ```

 This application has a helper webpage that eases the copy & paste operations needed to authenticate the device.

-In the IDE there is a link to the Agent URL at the top of the logging window.
-Click the agent URL to launch the helper webpage and follow the instructions on each link to authenticate the device.
+1. In the IDE there is a link to the Agent URL at the top of the logging window.
+1. Click the agent URL to launch the helper webpage.
+1. Follow the instructions on each linked page to authenticate the device.

 Once you log into Salesforce you will see the following logs from your imp device:

 ```
 2019-07-23 12:20:04-0700 [Agent]  [OAuth2DeviceFlow] Polling: authorization_pending